OGRECave/EasyOgreExporter/README.txt

   - converted from the max standard materials, with colors, textures, multi uv and transparency
   - converted from the Architecture materials, with colors, diffuse texture, multi uv and transparency
   - converted from the Mentalray Archi / Design materials, with colors, diffuse texture, multi uv and transparency
+  - Automatic Shader creation for pixel lighting and normal / specular maps
  - biped skeletons
  - skeletons animation from the main track or from the biped mixer clips if available
  - Nodes animations included in the Ogre Scene file (from the main animation track)